ralphgonz/bcradio/README.md

 You can create and share playlists made up of albums in your collection:

-* Start a BCRadio session without using the [identity cookie](#understanding-identity-cookies) feature if you plan on sharing the playlist
+* Start a BCRadio session using the [identity cookie](#understanding-identity-cookies) feature if you plan on pulishing the playlist
-   * Shareable playlists are limited to a single "featured track" of each album
 * Click the green up-arrow icon to add the current album to the playlist
    * A second click will remove the album from the playlist
 * Repeat with as many albums as you like
 * Click the external-link icon at the top of the collection list to open the playlist in a new BCRadio session in another tab
-* Copy the address from the new tab to share with your friends
+* In the new tab click the cloud icon next to the playlist name to publish your playlist to the [BCRadio website](https://bcradio.muskratworks.com)
+   * You are limited to 8 published playlists
+   * To unpublish an existing playlist, click its cloud icon again
+   * If you want to save/share the playlist without publishing it, just copy the URL from the address bar

+People can listen to published playlists when they arrive at the [BCRadio website](https://bcradio.muskratworks.com):

+* Only a single "featured track" of each album will be available to other people listening to your playlist
+* Playlists do not retain their sequencing and are presented in Shuffled or Alphabetic order

 This feature is intended to help raise awareness of the great music available on Bandcamp.
-Please encourage your friends to sign up and start their own collections!
+Please encourage your friends to get Bandcamp accounts and help support musicians!

 ## Understanding Identity Cookies